About The List

 The National Heritage List for England, or 'The List', originated in 1882, when the first powers of protection were established.
 These developed into what we know today as statutory ‘Listing’ just after the Second World War.

-Drawing together all scheduled monuments, listed buildings, registered landscapes and battlefields, and protected wrecks, The List now holds almost 400,000 entries.
+Drawing together all scheduled monuments, listed buildings, registered landscapes and battlefields, and protected wrecks, The List now holds over 400,000 entries.
 Historic England continuously updates The List, which we curate for the Department for Digital, Culture, Media and Sport (DCMS).

 The List has inevitably developed over time and anyone who reads across its range of entries will notice how the information they contain can vary greatly.
 Early listings were written primarily for identification, whereas we now take care to explain significance and define the extent of listing.